VB functions in RegExpr.Bas

 2The second subexpression.
 Equivalent to $2 in Perl.

-RegExprSubst
+Function RegExprSubst

 Public Function RegExprSubst(SubstituteString, Optional SubExpressionNr) As String

-Substitutes strings that were matched during the previous call to function RegExpr.
-Returns the original string with part of it substituted with the value of SubstituteString.
-SubExpressionNr works just like the ResultType parameter of RegExprIndex.
-The default is reMatch.
-Example:
+This function is used for substituting a matched string with another string.
+RegExprSubst substitutes strings that were matched during the previous call to function RegExpr.
+RegExprSubst returns the original string with a part of it substituted with the value of SubstituteString.

 If RegExpr("Result: Good", "Good|Excellent") Then